open-data/opengov/html/modules/contrib/simple_sitemap/README.md

 also the place that shows the overall and sitemap specific generation status.

 The sitemap can also be generated via drush:
- * `simple-sitemap:generate` or `ssg`: Generates the sitemap (continues generating from queue, or rebuilds queue for all variants beforehand if nothing is queued).
+ * `simple-sitemap:generate` or `ssg`: Generates the sitemaps (continues generating from queue, or rebuilds queue for all sitemaps beforehand if nothing is queued).

- * `simple-sitemap:rebuild-queue` or `ssr`: Deletes the queue and queues elements for all or specific sitemap variants.
-Add `--variants` flag and specify a comma separated list of variants if you intend to queue only specific sitemap variants for the upcoming generation.
+ * `simple-sitemap:rebuild-queue` or `ssr`: Deletes the queue and queues elements for all or specific sitemaps.
+Add `--variants` flag and specify a comma separated list of sitemaps if you intend to queue only specific sitemaps for the upcoming generation.

 Generation of hundreds of thousands of links can take time.
-Each variant gets published as soon as all of its links have been generated.
+Each sitemap gets published as soon as all of its links have been generated.
 The previous version of the sitemap is accessible during the generation process.